Madhu2s6361/Madhu2s6361/README.md

 - 👋 Hi, I’m @Madhu2s6361
-- 👀 I’m interested in AI/ML and Deep Learning
+- 👀 I’m interested in AI/ML and Deep Learning and Data Anlaystic
-- 🌱 I’m currently learning AI - Data Anlaysic
+- 🌱 I’m currently learning Artifical Intelligence
-- 💞️ I’m looking to collaborate on Image Preocessing and data preporsing and  deep learning
+- 💞️ I’m looking to collaborate on Image Preocessing using Deep learning and Medical Devices
 - 📫 How to reach me madhu2905mitha@gmail.com